home - Electricity

 • perfectly tolerates washing and does not lose its original decorative appearance;

-But, even taking into account these factors, it is not worth using the material for.
+But, even taking these factors into account, it is not worth using the material for.
 In this case, it is more suitable.

 For your information!
 You can combine the original plaster with wood trim or wallpaper.
 In this case, you should choose a suitable furniture set.